thunderain-project/thunderain/README.md

 ---

-By running this demo, a log4j configuration is required, also shark-env.sh should be configured.
-If you want to enable fair scheduler in this demo, a fair scheduler configuration is required. to run this demo, by typing:
+By running Thunderain, a log4j configuration is required, also shark-env.sh should be configured.
+If you want to enable fair scheduler in Thunderain, a fair scheduler configuration is required. to run it, by typing:

-    ./run stream.framework.StreamingDemo conf/properties.xml conf/log4j.properties <conf/fairscheduler.xml>
+    ./run thunderainproject.thunderain.framework.Thunderain conf/properties.xml conf/log4j.properties [conf/fairscheduler.xml]

+Fair Scheduler configure is not required if you don't want to enable Fair Scheduler.

 Ps.

 1. Currently Spark Streaming's Kafka receiver only support string codec.
-2. to differentiate topics received from Kafka, current workaround method is to add topic to each incoming record, like:
+2. To differentiate topics received from Kafka, current workaround method is to add topic to each incoming record, like:

         clickstream + "|||" + record

    Because Spark Streaming will receive all the topics record in one `DStream` without differentiating which data to which topic, so a self-defined filter is needed.

+3. If you want to output processed data Shark readable TableRDD, you can take weblog example to implement your own one.
+4. Currently [Tachyon](https://github.com/amplab/tachyon) support is available in Thunderain, but there has some bugs related to Tachyon, it is recommended not to use Tachyon TableRDD output until it is stable.